digitalwithyou/craft-facebook-conversion/docs/documentation/manual-tracking.md

 The known User information will automatically be added and no custom data is needed for the Pageview Event.

 ::: warning
 When tracking the Pageview Event via a Server event, make sure it is not sent via the client.
 Remove the Facebook Pixel (or Template Hook) from your template.
+Or use the same Event ID on both Client as Server events.
 :::